History of Peizhui – Most Exquisite Hanfu Ornament

 History of Peizhui - Most Exquisite Hanfu Ornament-15

-During the late Ming Dynasty, the economy, culture, and concept of the society have changed greatly, especially the rapid development of the commodity economy in Jiangnan, women are more involved in family affairs including business and labor.
-As the social atmosphere becomes slightly more open, people pay more to dress etiquette and individuality, and the form of Peizhui becomes more diversified.
+During the late Ming Dynasty, the , culture, and concept of the society have changed greatly, especially the rapid development of the commodity economy in Jiangnan, women are more involved in family affairs including business and labor.
+As the social atmosphere becomes slightly more open, people pay more attention to dress etiquette and individuality, and the form of Peizhui becomes more diversified.

 History of Peizhui - Most Exquisite Hanfu Ornament-16

-Many bureaucrats and rich folk make their own Peizhui, compared with the royal Peizhui, the private Peizhui is closer to and is made of silver, silver-gilt, jade, and other materials, in a variety of colors, which is not as good as the royal Peizhui, but still reflects the ingenuity of craftsmanship in its simplicity.
+Many bureaucrats and rich folk make their own Peizhui, compared with the royal Peizhui, the private Peizhui is closer to life and is made of silver, silver-gilt, jade, and other materials, in a variety of colors, which is not as good as the royal Peizhui, but still reflects the ingenuity of craftsmanship in its simplicity.
 In this period, the two types of Peizhui co-exist, which are both elegant and inclusive.
-In the , the form of the Xiapei changed, with the lower end draped with tassels, and the Peizhui retired from the historical stage.
+In the Qing Dynasty, the form of the Xiapei changed, with the lower end draped with tassels, and the Peizhui retired from the historical stage.

 On the whole, the Peizhui has gone through a process of tightening and relaxing from birth to disappearance.
 Although small, the Peizhui is a distinctive expression of social life and political rituals.